Senior Developer vs Lead Developer: Which One Do You Need?

 • Collaborating with other team members to solve complicated problems and develop appropriate solutions

-Good interpersonal skills often set a senior developer apart from a junior developer who writes great code.
+Good interpersonal skills often distinguish a senior developer from a junior developer who writes great code.
 Senior developers should demonstrate strong interpersonal skills and a history of leadership on other projects on their resumes.

 Soft Skills